pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/technicalReadme.md

   - You'll need to write functionality that ...
   - filters results once they already on the page.

 ### browse details with-in the modal window.

-  - Add a way to toggle back and forth
-  - browse between s when the modal window is open.
+  - browse employee details while still in the modal window is open.

 #### [Back to Project Home](README.md)